kstenerud/streamux/README.md

 It is recommended for peers that serve primarily "server" functionality to use wildcard values, which allows client peers - who are likely to have more varying network conditions - to control these values.

-### Initiator Response
+### Initiator Reply

 | Octet 0                           |
 | --------------------------------- |
 | `0` (accept), or nonzero (reject) |

-If a peer is happy with the resultant sizing, it responds with an `accept`.
+If a peer is happy with the resultant sizing, it replies with an `accept`.

 It is possible that a peer may receive an initiator message that it cannot or will not accept.
 The message may contain invalid data, or the resultant sizing may be such that the peer is unwilling or unable to accommodate it.
-In such a case, it responds with a `reject`, which destroys the session.
+In such a case, it replies with a `reject`, which destroys the session.

 ### Initiator Message Flow

-The initiator flow is gated on each side only to the request message, because it is needed in order to formulate a response.
-Once a peer has sent an initiator response, it is free to begin sending normal messages, even if it hasn't yet received the other peer's response.
+The initiator flow is gated on each side only to the request message, because it is needed in order to formulate a reply.
+Once a peer has sent an initiator reply, it is free to begin sending normal messages, even if it hasn't yet received the other peer's reply.
 If it turns out that the other peer has rejected the initiator message, the session is dead anyway, and none of the sent messages will have been processed.

 #### Successful Flow